AmaleenR/DeepWiki-Open-AnythingLLM/README.md

 # My AnythingLLM Project

 This project connects to an [AnythingLLM](https://github.com/Mintplex-Labs/anything-llm) instance using its REST API.
-It allows you to send requests to your local or hosted AnythingLLM environment.
+It allows you to send requests to your local or hosted AnythingLLM environmentand process the resulting DeepWiki output.

 ## Prerequisites
 - Python 3.10+